Jackson United

-Jackson United is an American punk rock band, formed by singer and lead guitarist Chris Shiflett in 2003.
+Jackson United is an American punk rock band, formed by singer and lead guitarist Chris Shiflett in 2002.
 Shiflett recruited his older brother Scott Shiflett (bass) and Pete Parada (drums) to complete the band.
 A debut eponymous EP was recorded and released in 2003.
 Shortly after this release Parada left the band.
 He was replaced by Cary Lascala, and the group was then further expanded with the addition of a rhythm guitarist, Doug Sangalang.

 Scott Shiflett left the band in 2004, replaced by Omen Starr.
 The band released its first full-length album, Western Ballads in 2004.
 After touring, Lascala and Starr departed, and Scott then returned to band in 2005.
 2008 saw the release of their second full-length album, Harmony And Dissidence.
 As the band was without a drummer at the time, Foo Fighters bandmate Dave Grohl offered Chris his services, along with bandmate Taylor Hawkins.
-When touring for the album Scott was busy with a reuniting Face To Face, so Charlie Ellis was recruited to play bass, and Mighty Mighty Bosstones member Joe Sirois took over on drums.

 Formation and debut EP (2002-3)

 Chris Shiflett, more famously known as Foo Fighters and Me First and the Gimme Gimmes guitarist, formed the band as his own side project after years of playing a supporting role in other songwriters' successes, and had the desire to release material he had written on his own.
-The band was originally just called 'Jackson', taken from Chris' long running pseudonym, Jake Jackson.
-Shiflett recruited his older brother Scott Shiflett (bass) and Pete Parada (drums) to complete the band.
-Both were members of punk rock band Face To Face at the time.

 Shiflett first formed the band during a halt at the recording of the Foo Fighters' One by One, Their eponymous debut EP was released on 20 October 2003, featuring five tracks recorded by the trio in early 2003.